Rule 5101:12-55-25 | License suspension.

 (c) The department of natural resources (DNR).

-(1) A court or agency has determined that an individual has failed to comply with a warrant or subpoena issued by a court or agency with respect to a proceeding to enforce a child support order, and the CSEA has issued a pre-suspension notice as outlined in paragraph (D) of this rule at least ten days prior to submission of an obligor to a licensing entity; or
+(1) A court or agency has determined that an individual has failed to comply with a warrant or subpoena issued by a court or agency with respect to a proceeding to enforce a child support order, and the CSEA has issued a pre-suspension notice as outlined in paragraph (D) of this rule at least thirty days prior to submission of an obligor to a licensing entity; or

-(D) The CSEA shall only send a pre-suspension notice when the CSEA determines that in the ninety-day period preceding a decision to issue a pre-suspension notice, the obligor has paid less than fifty per cent of the total monthly ordered obligation due for that ninety-day period, excluding any state or federal tax offset amounts received during that ninety-day period.
-A "ninety-day period" includes the three full months preceding the month in which the CSEA is considering sending the pre-suspension notice.
+(D) The CSEA will only send a pre-suspension notice when the CSEA determines that in the ninety-day period preceding a decision to issue a pre-suspension notice, the obligor has paid less than fifty per cent of the total monthly ordered obligation due for that ninety-day period, excluding any state or federal tax offset amounts received during that ninety-day period.

-When the CSEA elects to issue a pre-suspension notice to the obligor, the CSEA shall use the JFS 04024, "Advance Notice to Suspend Professional, Recreational, and/or Driver's License" (effective or revised effective date as identified in rule 5101:12-55-99 of the Administrative Code) as its pre-suspension notice.
-The notice shall be issued to the obligor's last known address by ordinary, first class mail.
-When more than ninety days have elapsed since the issuance of the JFS 04024, a new pre-suspension notice shall be sent to the obligor if the CSEA still intends to submit an obligor to a licensing entity referenced in the notice.
+(3) When more than ninety days have elapsed since the issuance of the JFS 04024, a new pre-suspension notice will be sent to the obligor if the CSEA still intends to submit an obligor to a licensing entity referenced in the notice.

 (E) License suspension procedures.